ABOUT DR. NOE

 I was eight years sober when my husband Ray was given a terminal diagnosis of stage 4 lung cancer.
 It was his disease, but when I heard those words it seemed like my life was going to end.
 Being face-to-face with the biggest loss and grief that I had ever experienced, I was scared, angry, and sad.
 Even after almost a decade of sobriety, I found myself in crisis mode.
 For a short moment I actually thought drinking would be a good idea.
 However, because of the emotional and spiritual safety net I had built in my life, I was able to avoid a drink and all the negative consequences of walking down that path.

-The things that allowed me to reject relapse and cope with the devastation were my earth based spiritual practices that were part of my ongoing role as a healer and shamanic practitioner and a living understanding of the Serenity Prayer that teaches there is wisdom in knowing what you can and cannot change and it requires courage to change the things you can change.
+The things that allowed me to reject relapse and cope with the devastation were my earth-based spiritual practices that were part of my ongoing role as a healer and shamanic practitioner, and a living understanding of the Serenity Prayer which teaches the wisdom in accepting what I cannot change and courage in changing the things I can.

 I prayed for Ray to have a peaceful death and for me to walk through this experience by his side with gratitude and love leading the way.
 By approaching this 16-month process as a “journey with love,” we were able to move from his diagnosis to death with grace.